-Anyone who is currently in 9th, 10th, or 11th grade, in high school; current seniors and incoming freshman are accepted on a limited basis.
+Students ages 14-19 are eligible to attend Anytown; Incoming freshman are accepted if they will be at least 14 years of age by the start of camp.
+Current high-school seniors are eligible to apply.
 Students should be physically and emotionally capable of participating in an intense program that challenges them to discuss their experiences with, and attitudes about, human relations and social justice issues.
 Anytown encourages people of all racial, religious, ethnic, gender, sexual orientation, class, cultural, physical ability, and other identity groups to apply.

 Anytown delegate spots fill up FAST!
-The sooner you apply, the more-likely you are to secure your slot for 2021.
-We will accept applications until full and no later than April 30th, 2021.
-Payments and registration, whether full or with financial assistance, must be executed by May 30th, 2021.
+The sooner you apply, the more-likely you are to secure your slot for 2023.
+We will accept applications until full and no later than June 1st, 2023.
+Payments and registration, whether full or with financial assistance, must be executed by June 1st, 2023.

 A maximum of 75 participants attend each Anytown session.
-Participants are supported throughout the week by 20-25 staff members, allowing for a low participant to staff ratio.
+Participants are supported throughout the week by 25-30 volunteer camp staff members, allowing for a low participant to staff ratio.

-There will be a bus leaving from Phoenix on Sunday, July 19th, 2021.
+There will be a bus leaving from Phoenix on Sunday, June 11th, 2023.
 The exact location and time will be sent to you prior to that date.
-The bus will be bringing students back on Saturday, July 25th.
-Parents can also opt to drive their students though delegates are not permitted to drive to Anytown and park a car there for the week.
+The bus will be return students back to Phoenix on Saturday, June 17th.
+Parents & guardians are responsible for dropping their delegate off at the student drop-off and pick-up site.

 Once you register, we will give you a list of the basics.
-Be sure to bring enough clothes for 6 days.
+Be sure to bring enough clothes for 7 days & 6 nights.
 You will need shower shoes and closed-toe shoes.
 You must bring your own bedding (a sleeping bag works great), towels and toiletries.

-One of the special programs during Anytown is “Culture Night” when we share and appreciate our heritages with cultural singing, dancing, clothing, objects and customs.
-Please bring whatever you can to share with everyone.
-Some examples are quinceanera dresses, native clothing and artifacts, menorahs, kepahs, pictures, music, quotations and readings.
+One of the special programs during Anytown is “Culture & Faith Night” when we share and celebrate our diverse backgrounds with cultural singing, dancing, clothing, objects and customs.
+Delegates are encouraged to bring items from home that support Culture & Faith Night.
+Some examples are quinceanera dresses, native clothing and artifacts, menorahs, kepahs, pictures, music, quotes and readings.
 Songs and dances that are part of your culture are also very special to share at Anytown.
-We also have a program for sharing and learning about our faiths.
-Please bring reference materials and religious objects to share and better understand each other.

 Everyone gets three big meals and snacks throughout the day.
 There is no need to bring additional money unless delegates would like to purchase items from the Mingus Mountain camp store.